Seminole County specific answer

-From here, the answer to "What documents are required for court approval? " in Seminole County is influenced by both the state's legal framework under Fla.
+From here, "What documents are required for court approval? " in Seminole County follows Fla.

 Stat. §§ 626.